brygotti/lesfraisestagada/preprocessing.md

 To test the accuracy of the model’s predictions compared to human judgment, each member of the group manually annotated 20 articles, with a 10-article overlap between annotators.
 As a result, each article was annotated by two members, yielding a total of 50 annotations.
 Among these, 36 annotations matched, resulting in an inter-annotator agreement of 72%.
 This annotated subset was used as a benchmark to evaluate various classification methods and establish an agreement metric.

 The highest agreement with human annotations (72%) was achieved using the "Full Classification with LLaMa."
 However, a review of the assignments revealed that an excessively high number of articles (90%) were being classified, leading to potential overclassification.
+Some articles were misclassified because the system prompt provided the model with a list of all countries.
+This introduced a bias, leading the model to disproportionately classify articles under Afghanistan, as it appears first alphabetically in the list.

 To address this, the system prompt was iteratively refined to enhance agreement accuracy.
 After achieving improved agreement values, the refined prompt was used to reclassify the entire dataset.
+In order to remove the biases due to the ordering of countries in the list the classification was run 2 times with two different orders and then only the matching assignments were kept.

 The improved prompt is :